 To assess this more directly, we examined the first 100 results for the Pubmed query ("fMRI" AND brain AND activation NOT review[PT] AND human[MESH] AND english[la]), performed 23 May 2016; of these, 65 reported whole-brain task fMRI results and were available in full text.
 Only 3 presented fully uncorrected results, with 4 others presenting a mixture of corrected and uncorrected results; this suggests that corrections for multiple comparisons are now standard.

 However, there is evidence that researchers may be ‘method-shopping’ for techniques that provide greater sensitivity, at a potential cost of increased error rates.
-Nine of the 65 papers used FSL or SPM (Statistical Parametric Mapping; a suite of programmes available from MATLAB (MathWorks)) [Au:OK?] to perform their primary analysis, but then used the AFNI (Analysis of Functional NeuroImages; US National Institutes of Health and Neuroimaging Informatics Technology Initiative) [Au:OK?] alphasim/3dClustSim tool (7 papers) or other simulation-based approaches (2 papers) to correct for multiple comparisons.
+Nine of the 65 papers used FSL or SPM to perform their primary analysis, but then used the AFNI (Analysis of Functional NeuroImages; US National Institutes of Health and Neuroimaging Informatics Technology Initiative) [Au:OK?] alphasim/3dClustSim tool (7 papers) or other simulation-based approaches (2 papers) to correct for multiple comparisons.
 This is concerning, because both FSL and SPM offer well-established methods that use Gaussian random field theory to correct for multiple comparisons.
 [Au:OK?]
 Given the substantial degree of extra work involved in using multiple software packages, the use of a different tool solely for correcting for multiple comparisons raises some concern that this might reflect analytic p-hacking.
 This concern is further amplified by the finding that ,until very recently, this AFNI program had substantially inflated Type I error rates owing to a software bug25.
 Distressingly, although nonparametric methods provide the most accurate control over FWE rates24,25,29, they were not used in any of these papers.

 Solutions.